durham-qlm/durham-qlm.github.io/research/tech/dualqd.md

 ---

 ## Apply Now!
-We are recruiting a PhD student for a [joint NQCC–Durham studentship](/join/phdrecruit/) developing next-generation quantum computing and error-correction techniques with the DualQD platform.
+We are recruiting a PhD student for a [joint NQCC–Durham studentship](/join/phdrecruit#CYBER) developing next-generation quantum computing and error-correction techniques with the DualQD platform.
+  <br><br>
 If you are interested in joining the team or finding out more, please contact [Dr. Alex Guttridge](mailto:alexander.guttridge@durham.ac.uk).

 ---